Reader's Guide to the Catalog

 The academic terms defined in the following list are used throughout this catalog.

 Certificate.
 A formal document that recognizes academic achievement in a specific discipline—only as an adjunct to an undergraduate degree program and either as an adjunct to or separate from a graduate degree program, and only for students in an admitted status.
-Stand-alone noncredit certificates are offered through Academic Extension to all students.
+Stand-alone noncredit certificates are offered through Continuing and Professional Education to all students.

 Colloquium.
 An academic meeting or assembly for discussion, sometimes led by a different lecturer speaking on a different topic at each meeting; a seminar with consultation, report, and exchange.